mdn/content/files/en-us/web/css/inset-area_value/index.md

 For example, `start span-end` and `self-start span-self-end` both specify a grid inset area that starts in the center of the start block row, and spans across the tiles in that row that are also in the inline center and end columns.
 With `writing-mode: horizontal-tb` set, this would span over the top center and top right of the anchor, whereas with `writing-mode: vertical-rl` set it would span the element over the right center and bottom right.

-### Inline and block logical keywords
+### Explicit inline and block logical keywords

-The inline and block logical row and column keywords refer explicitly to a block (row) or inline (column) position.
+The explicit inline and block logical row and column keywords refer explicitly to a block (row) or inline (column) position.
 You can specify one keyword for the block direction and one for the inline direction to select a single specific grid tile.
 Unlike with generic logical keyword values, the keyword order doesn't matter.
 However, declaring two keywords in the same axis invalidates the value.

 - `block-start`